Reilly-Lab-Yale/variant_effects_mnoon/README.md

 ## broad improvements
 - [x] Add step after annotation that computes pleiotropy, such that it need not be re-computed each time. <- **PRIORITY**
    - [x] Also filter MAF=0 <- **PRIORITY**
-- [ ] re-run all existing graphs with new rare/common definition <- **PRIORITY**
+- [x] re-run all existing graphs with new rare/common definition <- **PRIORITY**
+  - [x] check all notebooks to make sure they are using the unified function in the graphing_config script
-- [ ] double check that all graph notebooks are loading the whole data tables with their globs.
+- [X] double check that all graph notebooks are loading the whole data tables with their globs.
 Otherwise, may read with spark then convert to pandas or introduce csv consolidation step <-  **PRIORITY**
 - [ ] Change genomic region plots to clustered bars instead of separate plots.
 - [ ] Prepare track-hub.
-    - [ ] Tell YCRC: readable FTP
+    - [X] Tell YCRC: readable FTP (Asked, waiting for reply.)

 ## general
-- [ ] violin plotter
+- [ ] histo plotter
-    - [ ] & coresp parameter extracter
+    - [ ] & coresp parameter extractor

 ## finalization tasks
 - [ ] finish writing docs